 When you want to have something right away, you might be willing to pay more than it’s worth.
-This is the logic behind the credit trade shops that allow you to have something instantly, and pay in instalments.
+This is the logic behind the credit trade shops that allow you to have something instantly, and pay in installments.
 How does this impact your ability to start saving money?

 The opportunity to get things that one can’t really afford lures people into debt, and this may be a never ending state.
 To recover and start saving money, be honest with yourself as you decide what you really need and what you don’t need.
 Here are 7 easy ways to start saving money on your expenses without lowering your quality of life: